rsubramani/image-recognition/README.md

 - **Rekognition**: Analyze images to detect objects, labels, and faces.
 - **API Gateway**: Expose a REST API to trigger Lambda and process image uploads.
 - **CloudFormation**: Automate deployment of the entire infrastructure.
+- **AWS WAF**: Protects the API Gateway from common web exploits and bots.
 - **CloudWatch**: Monitor Lambda execution and log outputs.

 ## Architecture Overview